kuntojirohan/kuntojirohan/README.md

 * 🤝 Always eager to collaborate on Quant finance projects, be it asset price forecasting or portfolio optimisation problems
 * ✨ Fun fact: I play ukulele everyday 🎸, I am also actively learning the French language on Duo 🇫🇷
 * 💰 I also actively manage a diversified multi-asset personal investment portfolio of both traditional and alternative assets
-* 😁 Sounds interesting?
+* 😁 Sound interesting?
 Want to connect?
+I would love that!
 You can reach me on LinkedIn @ https://www.linkedin.com/in/rohankuntoji/, or drop me an email 📧 rohan.kuntoji@gmail.com

 Cheers!
 Good day y'all!!